css-modules/css-modules-require-hook/README.md

 $ NODE_ENV=development node server.js
 ```

+Still you can use `devMode` option (see below) to override behavior which is imposed by environment variable.

 ### Basic example

 Basically to attach the require hook you need to require this module.
 If you need to adjust it see the tuning section below.